hzguendi/OpenPodcaster/README.md

 ## 🙏 Acknowledgements

-- ElevenLabs for TTS capabilities
+- Thanks to the various LLM and TTS providers for their APIs
-- Google Gemini for TTS capabilities
+- FFmpeg for audio processing capabilities
-- Various LLM providers for research and transcript generation
+- The open-source community for invaluable tools and libraries